susanrotondo/librys/README.md

 * A user can search for and view the favorites lists of other users to find other books they might be interested in reading.
 * A user can add books found by search to their "Want to Read" list.
 These books can be moved from "Want" to their Bookshelf ("Have Read") as appropriate.

 #### Known Issues:
 * After changing rating for any book, state is reloaded, meaning that even if user had been on "page 4" of bookshelf, view will immediately switch to "page 1".
+* Pagination errors: even when previous and next buttons are disabled, they still increment/de-increment shelf numbers AND empty shelf initializes to "0/1 shelves"
+* Should search results remain after book has been marked as read? (instead of clearing)
+* Add clear search to clear both search input fields
+* On log in failure, focus should move from password to username field
 * Star rating functionality needs to be refactored.
 Possibly via a custom directive.
 * Some of the routes need to be adjusted to be RESTful.
 * Full CRUD has not been implemented on User (no account edit or delete).